Complete Guide for Churches

 The goal isn't documentation for its own sake.
 The goal is making sure people feel seen and cared for consistently.

-What to Track
+What to Track in Pastoral Care

 Before choosing a tool, decide what information matters.
 At minimum, most churches track: